-We will consider that you are UNCONSCIOUS and we will follow the following steps:
+If we consider that it is UNCONSCIOUS, we will follow the following steps:

-- We will place the victim on his back.
+- We will place the victim face up.

 - We will open the airway by performing the forehead-chin maneuver, with one hand on the forehead and the index and middle fingers of the other hand on the chin.

-- We will check if you breathe normally
+4. We will check if you are breathing normally

-Maintaining the forehead-chin maneuver and looking at the victim’s feet, we will bring our cheek to his mouth, observing if the victim breathes normally for a maximum of 10 seconds
+Maintaining the forehead-chin maneuver and looking towards the victim's feet, we will bring our cheek to his mouth, observing if the victim breathes normally for a maximum of 10 seconds.

-If he breathes normally, we will place the victim in a lateral safety position (PLS) and then we will activate the medical emergency system by calling 112.
-Until the ambulance arrives, we will continue to control that the victim breathes.
+- If you breathe normally We will place the victim in a lateral safety position (PLS) and then we will activate the medical emergency system by calling 112.
+Until the ambulance arrives, we will continue to check that the victim is breathing.

-If he does not breathe normally or does not breathe at all, we will consider that he has an abnormal or agonal breathing when the victim puffs without displacement of the chest.
+- If you are not breathing normally or are not breathing we will consider that he has abnormal or agonal breathing when the victim makes puffs without displacement of the chest.
 It will be understood that the victim is not breathing.
-We will place the victim on a firm surface (example: the ground) and face up.
+We will place the victim on a firm surface (example: the floor) and face up.

 Every victim who suffers a cardiorespiratory arrest needs blood to flow through the vital organs, we will achieve this by performing compressions in the middle of the chest.